BetelgeuseBugFixer/GfaReader/README.md

 GFA and Pangenomes
 A GFA (Graphical Fragment Assembly) file is a graph-based format for representing genomic data.
 It stores genomic segments (nodes) and their relationships (edges), allowing for the representation of different genomic variations.

+### mini-GFA

+A mini-GFA is a cut-out version of a GFA, that contains only one gene.

 ---

 In a pangenome, the GFA file aligns multiple individual genomes against reference paths.
 These reference paths serve as a baseline, while the individual genomes are represented as alternative paths, capturing genetic variations across different individuals.
 ## Features

-- Parses **segments** (`S` lines) and **paths** (`P` lines) from a GFA file.
+- Read GFA file:
   - Provides methods to:
-    - Retrieve the sequence of a specific segment.
+      - Retrieve the sequence of a specific segment
-    - Get the length of a segment.
+      - Get the length of a segment
-    - Access all paths in the file using an iterator.
+      - Access all paths in the file using an iterator
-- Efficiently handles file reading using byte-level indexing for optimal performance.
+  - Efficiently handles file reading using byte-level indexing for optimal performance
+- Rewrite GTF files for mini-GFA
+  - This method adopts a Genome-Wide GTF file for a specific mini-GFA
+- BioUtils methods
+  - Get the reverse complement of a DNA String
 ---

-## Usage
+## GfaReader Usage

 ### 1. **Instantiating the GfaReader**